Quantum Measurement Theory for Systems with Finite Dimensional State Spaces: Statistical properties of measuring apparatuses

 \section{Statistical properties of measuring apparatuses}

-In this section, we discuss statistical properties of measuring apparatus.
-We introduce plausible axioms of statistical properties of measuring apparatus required for every apparatus to satisfy, and then we show that statistical properties of physically realizable measuring apparatus can be naturally described by POVMs and completely positive instruments.
+In this section, we discuss statistical properties of measuring apparatuses.
+We introduce plausible axioms for statistical properties of a measuring apparatus required for every apparatus to satisfy, and then we show that statistical properties of physically realizable measuring apparatuses can be naturally described by POVMs and completely positive instruments.